 9. KACO K1017 Gel Pens

 Even though the aesthetic of these retractable gel pens is on the minimalist side, they are dazzling in their own right.
-Based on experience, I think they can be the best pens for note-taking so here me out.
+Based on experience, I think they can be the most favorite pens for note-taking so here me out.